 Sunday Tribune - Dublin, Jocelyn Clark

 Westerly, R.I., Sun, Jim Vickers

-Our thanks to The New York Times Foundation, The Kennedy Center/American College Theater Festival, the late Clara Hieronymus and the Tennessee Performing Arts Center, The American Theater Critics Association, The John S. Knight Foundation, The Shubert Foundation, The Debbi Wasserman Bilowit Fund, The Ernie Schier Fund, the Edith Oliver Fund, The Goodspeed Opera House, the Ivoryton Playhouse and our many individual patrons and friends.
+Our thanks to The New York Times Foundation, the Robert R. McCormick Foundation, The Kennedy Center/American College Theater Festival, the late Clara Hieronymus and the Tennessee Performing Arts Center, The American Theater Critics Association, The John S. Knight Foundation, The Shubert Foundation, The Debbi Wasserman Bilowit Fund, The Ernie Schier Fund, the Edith Oliver Fund, The Goodspeed Opera House, the Ivoryton Playhouse and our many individual patrons and friends.